spoertsch/messageboard/README.md

 MessageBoard
 =====================================
-This is a project should demonstrate the creation of a REST API.
+This is a project should demonstrate the creation of a Json REST API with the Play Framework.
 The API is consumed by a AngularJS frontend created in another project.

 In order to run the application you need to have a MongoDB up and running.